 Franc 5G Du-Volution: Next Gen 5G Project

-ADVA successfully bid with S5GC and other partners for the UK Government’s Future Radio Access Network Competition (FRANC), awarded by the Department for Science, Innovation and Technology.
+Adtran successfully bid with S5GC and other partners for the UK Government’s Future Radio Access Network Competition (FRANC), awarded by the Department of Science, Innovation and Technology.

 The Centre provides the Programme Management Office (PMO) function to facilitate the delivery of the “FRANC 5G DU-Volution” consortium, which received £4.6m funding to create a new 5G Open RAN Distribution Unit (DU).

-In conjunction with the industry, the project team will prototype, benchmark, commercialise and prepare this cutting-edge product for release in the UK by 2025.
+The project team, in conjunction with the industry, will prototype, benchmark, commercialise and prepare this cutting-edge product for release in the UK by 2025.

-S5GC works closely with the Lead Partner: Adva Optical Networking, and other stakeholders: AccelerComm, CommAgility, BT and the University of York.
+S5GC works closely with the Lead Partner: Adtran, and other stakeholders: AccelerComm, BT, Parallel Wireless and the University of York.
 The team will work on this UK-sourced DU and evaluate and integrate state-of-the-art hardware and software components.
-This standards-compliant 5G Open RAN DU will accelerate processor-intensive functions and support exciting new use cases, as illustrated.
+This standards-compliant 5GOpen RAN DU will accelerate processor-intensive functions and support exciting new use cases.

 A Private 5G wireless networks can revolutionise Enterprise use-cases with low latency, ultra-reliability and high throughput for 5G network devices (UEs) and SIMs.
 The addition of edge-compute capability securely retains mission-critical sensitive enterprise data for on-site processing, e.g. smart manufacturing, warehouse logistics and mining/building excavations.